Church Micro 1043 - Wrestlingworth

 5. Private Endersby’s month of death = C

-To find the cache, screw top metal circular container, please solve the following :
+To find the cache, a green plastic box with a snap on lid, please solve the following :

 Jan 2016 update: Replaced container with slightly larger one which is totally waterproofed.